mttb91/HEDGeOPF.jl/docs/src/index.md

 ## Overview

 [HEDGeOPF.jl](https://github.com/mttb91/HEDGeOPF.jl) is a Julia package to generate datasets of AC Optimal Power Flow (AC-OPF) instances for standardized training and testing of Neural Networks (NNs) that learn to approximate this problem.
 It implements a methodology that delivers high-quality datasets without compromising on efficiency and scalability.
-Please refer to our [publication](https://ieeexplore.ieee.org/abstract/document/10761586) for details on the methodology, altough this has further evolved in the code with respect to the paper.
-An extended version will be made available soon.
+Please refer to our [publication](https://arxiv.org/abs/2508.19083) for details on the methodology.

 ## Installation